 If you want to build relationships with clients that matter, that last, that provide real income, then you MUST listen to this podcast.
 It is FAR easier to keep an existing client than it is to find a new one, so learning to build a great relationship with a client you love is crucial to your long-term success.

 Pretty much 100% the last few years with clients, not only do my clients stay with me, almost too, as long as I want to stay with them, but they also refer a lot of clients to me.
 So I’m going to talk to you about some of my core principles and how I go about doing this.

 Tell your client, how often you check email, tell them the best way to reach you.
 Is it a phone?
 Is it email?
 Is it Skype?
 Is it smoke signals?
 You know, what is it?
 What is the best way that you respond to communication?
 And then your response times?
 I’m going to tell you a little bit of a story about response times in just a minute.
 Let me just get through this next point here.

-way to communicate with clients, so you have to schedule an appointment and you have to make sure if you want to talk to them schedule an appointment, and you have to make sure you’re not overly responsive.
-Tell them upfront.
+You have to tell your clients if they need to schedule an appointment with you.
+That’s something that I do.
+You have to schedule an appointment and you have to make sure if you want to talk to them, schedule an appointment, and you have to make sure you’re not overly responsive.
+Tell them up front.
 I respond to emails two to three times a day.
-And that’s my that’s my policy.
+And that’s my policy.
 Now.
 I check my emails in the morning.
-I check a midday around lunchtime and checking before I go to bed.
+I check midday around lunchtime and check before I go to bed.
 Other than that, everything else is client work.
-So I tell them hear from me twice a day, and I check my emails three times a day because I like to under promise and over deliver, okay?
-So I suggest highly suggest you adopt something like that.
+So I tell them to hear from me twice a day, and I check my emails three times a day because I like to under promise and over deliver, okay?
+So I highly suggest you adopt something like that.
 So in terms of communication, tell them how often you check your email, tell them the best way to reach you.
 Make sure you’re consistent with your response times and clearly communicate that to them.

 And then tell them that on the phone, you need to be able to schedule an appointment if you want to talk on the phone, because this is the way I block off calendars, and any reasonable client would understand that you’d have to schedule an appointment with them because they appreciate the time that you organize your day.

 When you’re building relationships with your client, you have to be obsessed about a clear scope of work, review your scope of work, detail it out.
 And then when you think you’re done, review it again.
-And I like to give this analogy, although it’s kind of weird, but it’s so true.

 If you’ve ever gotten married, you and your bride to be or your spouse to be, will make this wedding list.
-Okay?
-You make a wedding list, you take all the people you want at your wedding, you look at your budget and like oh, we gotta cut some people out of this budget.
-Right?
-I gotta cut some people out of this, this invite list to make our budget.
-So you cut it again.
+You make a wedding list, you take all the people you want at your wedding, you look at your budget and like oh, we have cut some people out of this budget.
 And then you look at the invite list in your lap.
-Now the bride’s side has a little bit more than the groom side we got to cut off some of the brides I so then
+Now the bride’s side has a little bit more than the groom’s side so you gotta cut off some of the brides.